ldapjs/node-ldapjs/docs/filters.md

 Would return an `AndFilter`, which would have a `filters` array of two `EqualityFilter` objects.

-Note that `parseFilter` will throw if an invalid string is passed in (that is, a syntactically invalid string).
+`parseFilter` will throw if an invalid string is passed in (that is, a syntactically invalid string).
 All filter objects in th

 # EqualityFilter